 executes operating system commands immediately and places the return code in the SYSRC automatic macro variable.
-The %SYSEXEC statement is similar to the X statement described in "Issuing OS/2 Commands from within SAS" on page 20.
+The %SYSEXEC statement is similar to the X statement described in "Running DOS or Windows Commands from within SAS" on page 20.
 You can use the %SYSEXEC statement inside a macro or in open code.
 The %SYSEXEC statement has the following syntax:

-'''

-%SYSEXEC < command>;
+%SYSEXEC <command>;

-'''

 The command argument can be any operating system command or any sequence of macro operations that generate an operating system command.
-You can also use the command argument to invoke a OS/2 application such as Notepad.
+You can also use the command argument to invoke a Windows application such as Notepad.

-Omitting the command argument launches a Command Prompt subprocess, which is interactive.
+Omitting the command argument launches a command prompt subprocess, which is interactive.
 To return to your SAS session, type EXIT at the command prompt and press ENTER.
-If you omit the command argument in the %SYSEXEC statement, the SYSRC automatic variable is set to 0.
+The SYSRC automatic variable is set to 0 if you omit the command argument in the %SYSEXEC statement.

-The following is a simple example of %SYSEXEC:
+Here is a simple example of %SYSEXEC:

-'''

 %sysexec time;

-'''